VoronDesign/VoronUsers/firmware_configurations/klipper/IamPerrine/README.md

 Here are my Voron 2.2 config files.

-Both configs are based on skr 1.3s with 2209s
+Both configs are based on skr 1.3s with 2209s and the Rappel Extruder

+Running the Annex Engineering Direct A/B Mods, Metal Z Mod, and Dual X rail Mod.

 Included is a custom ADC Table for the Slice Thermistor.